Payday lending is legal in Kentucky.

 As of March 2019, Kentucky introduced a new S.B.
 145 that separates licenses for check cashers and deferred deposit transactions businesses.
 Simultaneously, the bill’s amendment puts a stop to the issue of all the new payday loan licenses, which means that very soon payday lenders will seize to operate in the state altogether.

 Payday loans in Kentucky are regulated by Stat.
 Ann.
 286.9-010 et seq.
 (Deferred Deposit Service Business and Check Cashing) and, thus, they are officially called “deferred deposit transactions” and should be officially licensed as check cashers.

 In 2009 the Kentucky Legislature has passed a law concerning the operation of such lenders in order to protect the borrowers.
 However, the same law presupposes certain restrictions in regards to fees and finance charges as well as amounts allowed and terms.

 One of the peculiarities of the Kentucky state law concerning payday lending is a statewide database, the Kentucky Deferred Presentment Transaction System, introduced in May 2010.
-It allows the regulatory authorities to keep track and easily monitor all the payday lending transaction and in case of necessity easily to find out the information about the amount of loan, and their number, terms, and fees and so on.
+It allows the regulatory authorities to keep track and easily monitor all the payday lending transactions and in case of necessity easily find out the information about the amount of loan, and their number, terms, and fees and so on.
 This measure must have been estimated rather negatively among lenders as all their transactions should be clear and there is no way to bypass the law.

 Loan Amount in Kentucky